Darkroom manipulation: Dodging

 Dodging is a very important part of the manipulation process.
-Dodging holds back exposure in order to make it light.
+Dodging holds back exposure in order to make it lighter.
 Dodging can be used by hand or specific tools such as black cardboard or opaque materials so that shadows can lighten the image.
 Dodging is best when used in a circular motion on the image to get the desired result.